 - Boil pasta as instructed on the box (most of them take up to 8 minutes to boil)

-- Meanwhile boil milk with sugar and vanilla sugar
+- Meanwhile boil milk with sugar and add vanilla sugar at the end

-- When pasta is done strain and add the pasta to the milk soup
+- When pasta is done, strain and add to the milk soup.
+Discard the water first.

 - Boil for 5 more minutes